aveeshv/aveesh-github.io/README.md

-Siluni Nanayakkara ,
+<h1>Siluni Nanayakkara</h1>
-<br>Food technologist I am self motivated, positive minded undergraduate and dedicated and resourceful professional with a strong background in Biotechnology.
-With a keen eye for detail and exceptional organizational skills, I'm consistently delivers high-quality work and thrives in fast-paced environments with possesses excellent communication abilities, both written and verbal, enabling effective collaboration with team members and stakeholders.
+<br>Food technologist <br> <p></p>I am self motivated, positive minded undergraduate and dedicated and resourceful professional with a strong background in Biotechnology.
+With a keen eye for detail and exceptional organizational skills, I'm consistently delivers high-quality work and thrives in fast-paced environments with possesses excellent communication abilities, both written and verbal, enabling effective collaboration with team members and stakeholders.</p>

 <img src="IMG_20240217_134929_243" width="100" height="100">